Syracuse University economic assessment report indicates possible cuts to community investments

 SU’s investment in the central New York region totaled about $50 million in 2016, according to the report on community investments.
 The report doesn’t specify what each of SU’s investments are, but it notes about $25 million went toward “financial investments” and another $24 million went toward “financial investments with engagement.”

 Of the investments that fall under “financial investments,” scholarships for students from underrepresented populations make up $20.7 million.
-Another section of the report indicates those scholarships could face reductions.
 The report notes that SU differs from “benchmark universities” in that those universities “do not consider access scholarships to be part of their community investment efforts.”

 In an interview Monday, when asked if SU strives to be like those benchmark universities, González said the university is “looking for best practices.”
 González and Haynie, the other administrator interviewed Monday, could not immediately say what the methodology was for determining those benchmark universities, which include some of SU’s peer institutions in addition to non-SU peer institutions.

-Note: CORRECTION: In a previous version of this post, certain information in Syracuse University’s “Syracuse University Impact: Central to Central New York” study was misstated.
-The study does not indicate that SU will reduce funding for any scholarships or community organizations in the city of Syracuse or the surrounding central New York region.
-The Daily Orange regrets these errors.